department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 - **Behavioral Testing**: Tests that determine whether the system's output acts in accordance with a behavioral contract.
 These tests are often specified in a syntax that is more friendly to non-engineers, like Cucumber, as part of Behavior-Driven Development.
 Here, these are restricted to behaviors as we would experience them with a browser.

-- **Boundary Testing**: (not to be confused with **Boundary Value Testing**) Similar to Learning Testing, tests that cover the specific surface of a third-party module's API that is actually in use.
+- **Boundary Testing**: (not to be confused with Boundary Value Testing) Similar to Learning Testing, tests that cover the specific surface of a third-party module's API actually in use.
 Very useful for testing module updates and as sanity checks, sources of minimally reproducible examples, etc.

 - **Boundary Value Analysis** or **Boundary Value Testing**: Ensuring that values that form "boundaries" of different behaviors are included in test data, to guard against off-by-one errors, margin issues, and other defects that can occur when execution paths branch.